Stop Everything

 Toronto Hydro Energy Services (TH Energy) has recently submitted an application to the Ontario Ministry of Natural

-in order to secure a Land Use Permit and an Application of
+Resources (MNR) to conduct testing of wind resources in order to secure a Land Use Permit and an Application of

 Record Status for Crown lands.
 The Land Use Permit and the Application of Record Status secure the right to use